pwittchen/dotfiles/osx/README.md

 # dotfiles (Mac OS X)
-my scripts, installers and config files for Mac OS X

-it's my current setup at work
+My dotfiles for Mac OS X. It's my current setup at work.

 Common tools I use on OS X are as follows:
 - [homebrew](http://brew.sh/)